CNC Turning: Custom CNC Turning Services in China

 Black Oxide

-A conversion coating for steel that provides a deep black finish with no dimensional change.
+A conversion coating for steel that gives it a deep black finish without changing its size.

 Electroless Plating